 |Shadows Over Camelot: Ages 12+, 3 to 7 players|

-The most renowned of the new cooperative games, this is no feel-good game of cooperation.
+A cooperative game, this is no feel-good game of cooperation.
 The hordes of Saxons, Mordred, siege engines, and sinister knights are out to destroy Camelot, and you have to work together to save it.
 But lurking among the players is a traitor who wins if you all lose.
 Or is there?

 Pretty components, albeit more complex than most of the games on this list.
 But it's easy for people to join and leave midgame.